Nerida named by Jodie West

 As the sun goes down the hippos come out of the water to graze on grasses.
 Hippos can get a bit feisty.
 They are highly aggressive and very unpredictable making them one of the most dangerous animals in the world.
 They are very good runners and can match humans for speed for short distances.
 They also have an impressive yawn which can be used as a threat display.

 Hippos love the water so much they even mate and give birth there.
-The baby must swim to the surface to take their first breath so are born swimming!
-The babies need a lot of help from mum, resting on her back if the water is too deep for them and as protection from predators such as crocodiles, lions, hyenas and male hippos.
-When they want to suckle, they may have to do it underwater where they close their ears and nostrils so they don’t breathe in water.
-Hippo mothers are very protective of their calves but will sometimes leave them in nurseries under the watchful eye of a few adults.
+The baby must swim to the surface to take their first breath, so they really are born swimming!
+They need a lot of help from mum, often resting on her back if the water is too deep, or to stay up high and protected from predators such as crocodiles, lions, hyenas and male hippos.
+When they want to suckle, they may have to do it underwater, where they close their ears and nostrils so they don’t breathe in water.
+Hippo mothers are very protective of their calves, but will sometimes leave them in nurseries under the watchful eye of a few adults.
 Here, the babies can have play fights with other calves, developing important skills for when they are full grown.
 The calves are fully weaned after a year.

-Hippos are threatened by habitat loss, seeing their favourite water holes drying up at an alarming rate.
-With climate change reducing the rainy season they are also seeing reduced food options.
-They are also at major risk from poaching.
-A 2006 study showing a 20% reduction in the past decade.
-They are killed for their meat as well as the ivory from their tusks.
+Hippos are threatened by climate change, which not only causes habitat loss as their favourite water holes dry up, but the reduced wet season means they are also seeing their food options dwindle.
+Furthermore, they are at a major risk of poaching as they are killed for their meat, as well as the ivory from their tusks.
 Like elephants, this ivory is worth a lot of money and is a huge draw for many people desperate to make a living.
 Many local people are also reliant on their meat for food.

 HOW TO HELP